If you're thinking about retiring early, let me share some of the surprising benefits of early retirement I never anticipated.

 My wife's severance was one of the best arrangements she could have imagined.
 She left her job feeling like she had won.
 A year and a half into her early retirement we successfully conceived and gave birth to a baby boy!

-It was as if he was waiting for all our affairs to get sorted before coming into this world.
+It was as if our son was waiting for all our affairs to get sorted before coming into this world.
 Then we had a daughter two and a half years later.
 So in a big way, early retirement gave us the greatest gifts of all.
 Hooray!

 Surprising Benefit #4: You might become wealthier.